aphilippe/kvo_management/README.md

 You call this method on the observer object.
 It's used for memory management.

-The observation will stop automaticaly when observer or observee are dealloc.
+The observation will stop automatically when observer or observee are dealloc.
 You don't have to manage it.

 TODO
 ====